RyanTren/Roblox-FPS-Unlocker/README.md

 # Roblox FPS Unlocker

  ### Before you install this
-   - roblox updates their client every week (i think every wednesday) so you will need to redo this every week after you roblox updates
+   - roblox updates their client every week (i think every wednesday) so you will need to redo this every week after you
+   - people have reported that this is bannable but with this it is not since this isnt an executable but just a folder being added to roblox's file location so dw about getting banned
  ### Steps
    [x] - download files